bobbydmartino/.dotfiles/README.md

 This command will automatically install the dotfiles for you, and it's compatible with different operating systems.

+If you are installing this into a development docker container then run the above command in `~/` or suffer the consequences

 Please note that the installation process will replace your current `.zshrc`, `.zprofile`, `.tmux.conf` files with symbolic links to the corresponding files in this repository.
 It will also create symbolic links to `.config` and `.local` in your home directory.

 After the installation, you can start using the dotfiles by opening a new terminal window or running `source ~/.zshrc`.